spectrochempy/spectrochempy/docs/devguide/contributing_docstring.rst

         """
         Casts Series type.

-        Verb in third-person of the present simple, should be infinitive.
+        Verb in third person of the present simple should be infinitive.
         """
         pass